chocolatey-archive/puppet-chocolatey/README.md

 ## Reference

 ### Classes

 #### Public classes

 * [`chocolatey`](#class-chocolatey)

 #### Private classes

 * `chocolatey::install.pp`: Ensures Chocolatey is installed.
 * `chocolatey::config.pp`: Ensures Chocolatey is configured.

 ### Facts

-* `chocolateyversion` - The version of the installed choco client (could also be provided by class parameter `chocolatey_version`).
+* `chocolateyversion` - The version of the installed Chocolatey client (could also be provided by class parameter `chocolatey_version`).
-* `choco_install_path` - The location of the installed choco client (could also be provided by class parameter `choco_install_location`).
+* `choco_install_path` - The location of the installed Chocolatey client (could also be provided by class parameter `choco_install_location`).

 ### Types/Providers

 * [Chocolatey provider](#package-provider-chocolatey)
 * [Chocolatey source configuration](#chocolateysource)
 * [Chocolatey feature configuration](#chocolateyfeature)

-### Package Provider: Chocolatey
+### Package provider: Chocolatey

 Chocolatey implements a [package type](http://docs.puppet.com/references/latest/type.html#package) with a resource provider, which is built into Puppet.

-This provider supports the `install_options` and `uninstall_options` attributes, which allow command-line options to be passed to the choco command.
+This provider supports the `install_options` and `uninstall_options` attributes, which allow command-line options to be passed to the `choco` command.
 These options should be specified as documented below.

  * Required binaries: `choco.exe`, usually found in `C:\Program Data\chocolatey\bin\choco.exe`.
-   * The binary is searched for using the Environment Variable `ChocolateyInstall`, then by two known locations (`C:\Chocolatey\bin\choco.exe` and `C:\ProgramData\chocolatey\bin\choco.exe`).
+   * The binary is searched for using the environment variable `ChocolateyInstall`, then by two known locations (`C:\Chocolatey\bin\choco.exe` and `C:\ProgramData\chocolatey\bin\choco.exe`).
-   * On Windows 2003 you should install Chocolatey to `C:\Chocolatey` or somewhere besides the default. **NOTE**: the root of `C:\` is not a secure location by default, so you may want to update the security on the folder.
  * Supported features: `install_options`, `installable`, `uninstall_options`,
 `uninstallable`, `upgradeable`, `versionable`.

+**NOTE**: the root of `C:\` is not a secure location by default, so you may want to update the security on the folder.

 #### Properties/Parameters

 ##### `ensure`

-(**Property**: This attribute represents concrete state on the target system.)
+(**Property**: This attribute represents a concrete state on the target system.)

-What state the package should be in.
+Specifies what state the package should be in.
 You can choose which package to retrieve by specifying a version number or `latest` as the ensure value.
-This defaults to `installed`.

 Valid options: `present` (also called `installed`), `absent`, `latest`, `held` or a version number.
+Default: `installed`.

 ##### `install_options`

-An array of additional options to pass when installing a package.
+Specifies an array of additional options to pass when installing a package.
 These options are package-specific, and should be documented by the software vendor.
 One commonly implemented option is `INSTALLDIR`: